ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grid-interface/_index-react.md

 |
 | When setting properties, it's best to treat non-simple types as immutable objects (e.g. by using `useState` or `useMemo`).
 See [React Hooks](/react-hooks/) for best practices on using React Hooks with the grid.
 |
-| ## Access the Grid & Column API
+| ## Access the Grid API
 |
-| The API of the grid can be referenced through the component's React Reference.
+| The api of the grid can be referenced through the component's reference.
 |
 </framework-specific-section>